 If rulers are not available, measure the span by marking its width on another piece of paper as a handy reference.
 Or, explain how students can obtain simple measurements using full sheets of copy paper (8 ½ x 11 inches).
 For example, with a 10-inch span, it would be desirable to make the bridge about 11 inches or equal to the longer dimension of the paper.

 Voting & Demo: Ask students to vote by a show of hands their opinion to the following question.
 Tally the votes and write the totals on the board.

 Activity Embedded Assessment

-Prediction: Before testing, ask each team to predict how much weight will collapse their bridge.
+Prediction: Before testing, ask teams to predict how much weight will collapse their bridges.
 Record predictions on the board.